 Welcome to The Institute for Enhanced Classroom Hearing!

-If you find the information available on this website useful, please consider
+Please consider a donation of any size if you find the information available on this website useful.

 Do YOU know...